openbmc/phosphor-state-manager/README.md

 reset.
 If the chassis or host is on/running then this service will not run.
 If they are off then the `RestorePolicy` will be read and executed by PSM code.

+The `PowerRestoreDelay` property within the interface defines how long the service will wait before issuing the power on request.

+## Only Allow System Boot When BMC Ready

+There is an optional `only-allow-boot-when-bmc-ready` feature which can be enabled within PSM that will not allow chassis or host operations (other then `Off` requests) if the BMC is not in a `Ready` state.
+Care should be taken to ensure `PowerRestoreDelay` is set to a suitable value to ensure the BMC reaches `Ready` before the power restore function requests the power on.

 ## BMC Reset with Host and/or Chassis On

 In situations where the BMC is reset and the chassis and host are on and